This pepper steak bowl served over rice is a hearty meal, perfect for busy weeknights. It's ready in less than 30 minutes!

 Instructions

-- Heat oil in a large skillet over medium/high heat.
+- Cook peppers.
+Heat oil in a large skillet over medium/high heat.
 Add bell peppers and cook for 3 minutes, stirring occasionally.

-- While peppers are cooking, create a corn starch slurry by combining corn starch and 2 tablespoon of the vegetable broth in a small bowl, stirring together with a fork.
+- Make slurry.
+While peppers are cooking, create a corn starch slurry by combining corn starch and 2 tablespoon of broth in a small bowl, stirring together with a fork.
 Set aside.

-- Add onions to the skillet then add steak.
-Sprinkle steak with steak seasoning.
+- Cook onions and steak.
+Add onions to the skillet then add steak.
+Sprinkle steak with salt, pepper, garlic and ginger.
 Stir and cook for an additional 3-5 minutes or until steak is browned on all sides and onions are translucent and slightly caramelized.

-- Add remaining vegetable broth, Worcestershire sauce, tomato paste, beef bouillon, and slurry to the skillet.
+- Make sauce.
+Add remaining broth, tomato paste, soy sauce, beef bouillon, honey, and slurry to the skillet.
 Bring to a boil.
 Stir until well-combined sauce forms then remove from heat.

-- Serve beef, peppers and sauce hot, over cooked white rice.
+- Serve.
+Spoon beef, peppers, onions and sauce hot, over bowls of warm cooked white rice.

 Leave a Reply